Analysis of Quantum Steering Measures: Steering Quantifiers

 where $\{\vec{a},\vec{b},\vec{c}\} \in \mathbb{R}^3$ and $\vec{a}^2 + \vec{b}^2 + \vec{c}^2 \leq 3$.

-\subsection{Linear steering measure}
+\subsection{Linear Steering Measure}

 As we already mentioned, the quantifier for the linear steering criteria~\eqref{CJWR} was developed in~\cite{Costa2016}.
-Here, we will reproduce some of their results because they will be important in the analysis of other criteria we considered in this work.
+Here, we reproduce some of their results because they are important in the analysis of other criteria we considered in this work.

-Given that Alice and Bob perform projective measurements $A_i$ and $B_i$ respectively, we have that
+Given that Alice and Bob perform projective measurements $A_i$ and $B_i$, respectively, we have that

 where $C \equiv \sum_{r} e_{r}\ketbra{e_{r}}$ is a Hermitian operator with eigenvalues $e_{r}$.
 Here, $\hat{u}_{i} \equiv \left|u_{i}\right\rangle=\sum_{r} u_{i r}\left|e_{r}\right\rangle$ and $\hat{v}_{i} \equiv\left|v_{i}\right\rangle=\sum_{r} v_{i r}\left|e_{r}\right\rangle$.